ISO Certification

 7 Questions to Clarify Your Objectives

 1. What are your regulatory drivers for ISO 13485 implementation?
-Are there dates associated with marketing plans that you need to take into account?
-Are there other regulatory requirements that need to be built into the QMS and the implementation plan, (e.g., incident reporting for Canada or a Technical File for CE marking?)
+Are there dates associated with marketing plans that you need to consider?
+Are there other regulatory requirements that must be built into the QMS and the implementation plan (e.g., incident reporting for Canada or a Technical File for CE marking?)

 3. If you are a supplier to medical device manufacturers, what do your customers expect of your QMS?
 If they haven’t made this explicit already, ask them.
 Meeting their needs and their audits of your system may be as important to you as the certification audit.

 7. Do you want to align with other systems?
-If you already have a QMS, you will want to integrate ISO 13485 compliance with that.
+If you already have a QMS, you will want to integrate ISO 13485 compliance.
 Do you also need to implement ISO 14971, the risk management standard?
-Since you are going to be doing this much work on your QMS, maybe you could take the opportunity to align it with your health and safety or environmental management systems.
+Since you will be doing this much work on your QMS, maybe you could take the opportunity to align it with your health and safety or environmental management systems.

 Timeframes and Trade-offs